agyeiarcher/Crispy-VF/README.md

-<p style="text-align: center;">KRSPY is a variable font, designed by Agyei Archer for Google Fonts.</p>
+<center>KRSPY is a variable font, designed by Agyei Archer for Google Fonts.</center>